gaugefreedom/intelexta/apps/verifiable-summary/CAR_PROFILES.md

 ❌ **Don't use CAR-Lite when:**
 - You have access to full runtime data (use CAR-Full)
 - You need rich provenance for audit/compliance
-- You're building production IntelexTA workflows
+- You're building production Intelexta workflows

 ## CAR-Full Profile